jniewt/update-cloudflare-dyndns/README.md

 This is a simple http server with a single endpoint that on access updates a DNS record in Cloudflare.
 It is intended to be used as a webhook for a dynamic DNS client, such as the one in FritzBox.

+If the service is used with FritzBox, it should be placed outside of the network that is being updated, as the FritzBox might query external DNS to resolve the address of the service.

 ## Requirements
 - Cloudflare API Token with permissions to read and edit Zone.DNS
 - Reverse proxy for HTTPS (FritzBox seems to only support https for DynDNS updates)